History of the College

 a place for students to sit and relax outdoors.

-celebrates the 50th anniversary of providing higher education in South
+celebrated the 50th anniversary of providing higher education in South